Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 draft: false
 ---

+> **Assumed audience:** Python programmers who aren't in the habit of writing classes

 *Python [dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries)
 are available without an import and extremely flexible, which means many Python programmers default to representing data as a `dict`.
-However, [dataclasses](https://docs.python.org/3/library/dataclasses.html#module-dataclasses) are often more appropriate.
-Here is when you should use a `dataclass` instead, and how to decide between the two.*
+Here's why and when you should use [dataclasses](https://docs.python.org/3/library/dataclasses.html#module-dataclasses) instead.*

-> **Note**: I'm using `dataclass` in this article since it's in the standard library.
+> **Note**: I'm using `dataclass` here since it's in the standard library.
-> If you're already using a 3rd-party library like [attrs](https://www.attrs.org/en/stable/)
+> If you're already using a similar 3rd-party library like the excellent
-> to define record-like classes, the advice here still applies, just replace
+> [attrs](https://www.attrs.org/en/stable/) the advice here still applies, just replace
-> `dataclass` with the library you're using.
+> uses of `dataclass` with that library.

 # What is a dataclass?

-If you're already familiar with dataclasses, you can skip this section.
+If you're already familiar with dataclasses, skip ahead to the next section.

 `dataclass` is a class [decorator](https://docs.python.org/3/glossary.html#term-decorator) which automatically generates magic methods like